 The CASPR Group has secured funding for vital research into the efficacy of bushfire action plans of older people (70+) living independently in high danger bushfire areas.

-CASPR Research Lead Beverley Clarke, CASPR Associate Kirstin Ross, group Director Cassandra Star and Research Fellow Zoei Sutton have been awarded a $196k Bushfire Recovery Grant from the Department of Industry, Science, Energy and Resources to fund the project Facilitating bushfire action planning for the elderly.
+CASPR Research Lead Beverley Clarke, CASPR Associate Kirstin Ross, group Director Cassandra Star and Research Fellow Zoei Sutton have been awarded a $196k Bushfire Recovery Grant from the Australian Government Department of Industry, Science, Energy and Resources to fund the project Facilitating bushfire action planning for older people.
 The project will be carried out across three LGAs considered to be of high bushfire risk: Adelaide Hills Council, Coorong District Council and Yorke Peninsula Council.

 Not all citizens have the same capacity to activate a bushfire evacuation plan and information about evacuating the vulnerable in South Australia remains an unresolved and under-researched challenge.
 For the older people, ‘leave early’ bushfire action plans are likely to be more complex than for other members of the community for reasons of limited mobility and access to transport, and re-scheduling visits from aged-care services.
 It is not yet well understood how vulnerable residents interpret ‘leave early’ messaging, the quality of self-prepared bushfire action plans, and the capacity and commitment to activate these plans.

 “This is a much-needed study.
 It’s going to help fill in some big knowledge gaps and kick-start some deep thinking about what can and should be done to reduce the vulnerability of older people during bushfire events.
 The findings should signal to community leaders, government and aged-care service providers the targeted messaging and support needed to help reduce risk.” – Beverley Clarke

 This project will collect input from various sources, including older people, representatives from aged care facilities, service providers, and emergency responders, to explore:

 - Interpretations of ‘early evacuation’,